Seth Meyers: Other pursuits

 Meyers won the third season of Bravo's Celebrity Poker Showdown in 2004, and donated the $100,000 prize to the Boston-based Jimmy Fund.
 Meyers and SNL castmate Bill Hader penned a Spider-Man one-off entitled The Short Halloween.
 It was illustrated by Kevin Maguire and was published May 29, 2009.
 Benjamin Birdie of Comic Book Resources gave the work three and a half stars on a scale of five.
-Meyers, along with Mike Shoemaker of SNL, created an animated half-hour series titled The Awesomes, produced by Lorne Michaels' company, Broadway Video, that aired on Hulu.com beginning August 2013.
+Meyers, along with Mike Shoemaker of SNL, created an animated half-hour series titled The Awesomes, produced by Lorne Michaels's company, Broadway Video, that aired on Hulu beginning August 2013.

+Seth and his brother Josh host a podcast called Family Trips with the Meyers Brothers; the first episode was released on June 27, 2023.
+From August 30 to October 10, Meyers hosted the comedy podcast Strike Force Five with Jimmy Fallon, Jimmy Kimmel, Stephen Colbert, and John Oliver to support their staff members out of work due to the 2023 Writers Guild of America strike.
+He also hosts The Lonely Island and Seth Meyers Podcast with The Lonely Island (Andy Samberg, Akiva Schaffer, and Jorma Taccone) which discusses the comedy group's SNL Digital Shorts.

 Awards hosting

-Meyers has hosted the Webby Awards twice, in 2008 and 2009.
-In 2009, Meyers hosted the Microsoft Company Meeting at Safeco Field in Seattle.
-Meyers hosted the 2010 and 2011 ESPY Awards on ESPN.
-In April 2011, Meyers was the keynote speaker at the White House Correspondents' Association Dinner.
+Meyers hosted the Webby Awards twice, in 2008 and 2009.
+In 2009, he hosted the Microsoft Company Meeting at Safeco Field in Seattle.
+He hosted the 2010 and 2011 ESPY Awards on ESPN.
+In April 2011, he was the keynote speaker at the White House Correspondents' Association Dinner.
 During his introductory remarks, he made a joke about Osama bin Laden's actions while in hiding; namely, that bin Laden was hosting his own afternoon television show on C-SPAN.
-Meyers was unaware that US intelligence had located bin Laden and the Navy SEALs planned an attack on his location for the next day.
+Meyers was unaware at the time that US intelligence had indeed actually located bin Laden and the Navy SEALs planned an attack on his location for the very next day.
 In the same speech, he mocked Donald Trump (who was in attendance) for his attempts in finding then US President Barack Obama's birth certificate.
-He also mocked Trump's intention of running for president, which many later jokingly said was the reason for Trump's later candidacy in the 2016 US Presidential Election.
+He also mocked Trump's intention of running for president, which many later jokingly said was the reason for Trump's later candidacy in the 2016 U.S. presidential election.
 In 2014, Meyers hosted the 66th Primetime Emmy Awards.
-In 2018, Meyers hosted the 75th Golden Globe Awards.
+In 2018, he hosted the 75th Golden Globe Awards.

 Influences

-Meyers has said that his comedy influences are David Letterman, Monty Python, Steve Martin, Dennis Miller, Mel Brooks, Woody Allen, Richard Pryor, P. G. Wodehouse, Conan O'Brien, and Jon Stewart.
+Meyers says that his comedy influences are David Letterman, Monty Python, Steve Martin, Dennis Miller, Mel Brooks, Woody Allen, Richard Pryor, P. G. Wodehouse, Conan O'Brien, Norm Macdonald, and Jon Stewart.